How much does it cost to put a dog or cat to sleep in the UK?

 HydraFacial is a branded medical-grade facial that has become the classic clinic upsell, tacked on after another treatment or sold as a monthly habit.

-Microblading is semi-permanent eyebrow tattooing, and the price usually covers the first appointment plus a top-up a few weeks later, though not everyone spells that out.
+Microblading is semi-permanent eyebrow tattooing, and the price you're quoted usually covers the first appointment plus a top-up a few weeks later, though studios don't always spell that out upfront.

 Laser tattoo removal is priced per session or by tattoo size, and it is one of those treatments where the total quietly runs away from the per-session figure.

-Profhilo is an injectable skin-hydration booster, and unlike a one-off it is designed as a course of two treatments about a month apart.
+Profhilo is an injectable skin-hydration booster, and unlike a one-off treatment it is designed as a course of two sessions about a month apart.

 CoolSculpting, or fat freezing, is one of the most opaque and heavily upsold treatments in UK aesthetics.